waffle-iron/475Project/README.md

 # 475
-view the issues page to see what is currently being worked on!
+View the issues page to see what is currently being worked on!